huggingface/blog/if.md

 Before you can use IF, you need to accept its usage conditions.
 To do so:

-- 1. Make sure to have a [Hugging Face account](https://huggingface.co/join) and be loggin in
+- 1. Make sure to have a [Hugging Face account](https://huggingface.co/join) and be logged in
-- 2. Accept the license on the model card of [DeepFloyd/IF-I-IF-v1.0](https://huggingface.co/DeepFloyd/IF-I-IF-v1.0) and [DeepFloyd/IF-II-L-v1.0](https://huggingface.co/DeepFloyd/IF-II-L-v1.0)
+- 2. Accept the license on the model card of [DeepFloyd/IF-I-IF-v1.0](https://huggingface.co/DeepFloyd/IF-I-IF-v1.0).
+Accepting the license on the stage I model card will auto accept for the other IF models.
 - 3. Make sure to login locally.
 Install `huggingface_hub`

 ```sh